David @ Tokyo

 Every year anti-whaling politicians proclaim that Japan may have "bought" enough votes to return to commercial whaling.
 The anti-whaling "environmental" organizations ask you to donate money to them.
 Then the meeting comes and Japanese proposals are voted down.
 The anti-whaling politicians then claim it is a magnificent victory to their domestic constituencies, and the Greenpeaces of the world have got your money.
 Thanks to your donations, they were able to save the day, they say.

-And what do you know, 2006 is no different:
+And what do you know, 2006

 "I really do think there's a serious chance that Iceland, Norway and Japan will have the numbers to defeat our pro-conservation majority we achieved last year in Korea," Campbell told reporters.